Lao6tu/steam_game_recommender/README.md

 # Steam Game Recommendation System (DEC)

 The original dataset is from Kaggle [https://www.kaggle.com/datasets/artermiloff/steam-games-dataset](url),\
-and powered by Steam Game Scraper Repositories [https://github.com/FronkonGames/Steam-Games-Scraper](url).
+and powered by Steam Game Scraper Repository [https://github.com/FronkonGames/Steam-Games-Scraper](url).

 This dataset is up to date as of March 2025.\
 The shape of original dataset is  (88899, 47), which contains multiple data types such as text, image and numerical data.